VPenkov/unmaintainable-code/README.md

 #### Long Similar Variable Names

 Use very long variable names or class names that differ from each other by only one character, or only in upper/lower case.
 An ideal variable name pair is `swimmer` and `swimner`.
 Exploit the failure of most fonts to clearly discriminate between `ilI1|` or `oO08` with identifier pairs like `parselnt` and `parseInt` or `D0Calc` and `DOCalc`. `l` is an exceptionally fine choice for a variable name since it will, to the casual glance, masquerade as the constant `1`.
-In many fonts rn looks like an m.
+In many fonts `rn` looks like an `m`.
 So how about a variable `swirnrner`.
 Create variable names that differ from each other only in case e.g. `HashTable` and `Hashtable`.

 #### Similar-Sounding Similar-Looking Variable Names